The New Fuel: E15

 According to the EPA, “E15 is likely to result in somewhat lower evaporative emissions compared to fuel currently sold in much of the country… .”
 That is a good start!
 Lower emissions are good, and even better for future generations.

 Testing was completed by EPA, national laboratories, universities and several independent studies.
-Before E15 began selling on the street, it had been tested more than 6.5 million miles over various manufacturers, makes, and model years.
+Before E15 began selling on the street, it had been tested more than 6 million miles over various manufacturers, makes, and model years.
 Now that E15 is being sold at several gas stations, the number of miles E15 has been proven continues growing each day with everyday consumers using it.
 The miles E15 has been proven equals 12 round trips to the moon and back without a single failure.
+This doesn't even include the 40 million miles consumers have driven on E15 without one single issue since being sold at several gas stations.

 The ethanol industry continues to support more than 383,000 jobs in the United States.
 The expansion of the availability and consumption of ethanol will cause that number to increase, and in turn boost our economy overall.
 There are few industries today that have the ability to maintain and potentially add jobs here in the United States.
 We are very proud of this fact.